arsham/archer.nvim/README.md

 ```

 From line 4, you can delete lines 2, 3, 4, 5 and 6 with `d3ix` or `d3ax`.

+### Last Changed

+For pasted or last text change.
+For example to yank the last change: `yaC`.

 ## License